-Amulet in the Form of a Bull's Head
+Amulet in the Form of an Elephant’s Head

 Egyptian, Classical, Ancient Near Eastern Art